oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 For example, if we want a feature flag to be enabled only in dev environments, we can configure the flag's rules/filters as shown below.

 ![Example feature setting](https://i.imgur.com/GnFQ7El.jpg)

+## Why do we need feature flags?

+Feature flags vastly improve/simplify the development process by allowing developers to safely deploy new features to production.
+They also allow us to quickly disable features that are causing problems in production.

+They allow us to hide features that are still in development/still being tested.
+This enables a developer to add a feature incrementally to the codebase, and only enable it when it is ready for production.
+Should the feature break, they also allow us to easily disable it without having to roll back all the changes.
+This is especially useful when the feature is large and/or complex.

+## How do you, as a developer, use feature flags?

+### When to use feature flags?

+Feature flags should be used when you are working on a feature whose scale makes it hard to implement it all at once and will need to be added incrementally/if the feature is likely to cause breakages.
+Essentially, feature flags are a must for featues that are not ready for production/fully-tested yet.

+### How to use feature flags?

+Say you are working on a large scale user-facing feature that will take multiple PRs to be fully implemented.
+The following is the recommended way to use feature flags in such a scenario (*recommended implies that this is the way we use/have used feature flags in the past in Oppia.
+We haven't encountered a scenario where we required an alternate workflow.
+Unless there are compelling reasons, this is the development workflow we expect developers to follow when it comes to employing the use of feature flags*):

+1. The very first PR you make must include changes that add a new feature flag to the codebase, meant to be used with this new feature.
+The feature flag must be placed in the DEV stage.
+Every single user-facing aspect of the feature -- whether frontend or backend -- must be gated behind the feature flag (both in the first PR, and all the following ones as well).
+This is to ensure that the feature is not visible to the user until it is fully implemented and ready for production.

+2. The first PR must be merged before any following PRs are merged.
+This is to ensure that the feature flag is available in the codebase for it to be used in the following PRs.

+3. The very last PR you make (to finish up the feature you are working on) must include changes that move the feature flag to the TEST stage.
+This is to ensure that the feature is available in the test environment, and we can feature-test it before it is made available to the users in the production environment.

+4. Once you receive a go ahead from the testers, you must merge another PR, moving the feature flag to the PROD stage, allowing it to be enabled/disabled in production (by the admin(s)).

+5. Once the feature is confirmed to be functioning as intended, you must merge one last PR to essentially "un-gate" the feature.
+Note that the flag itself will remain in the codebase (i.e. in the platform_parameter_list.py file, etc.), it just won't be used anymore (for example, all the `if` blocks and such that were used to gate the feature until this point will must be removed).